Benardodi/Benardodi/README.md

 ## About me:

-- 🔭 I'm a Data analyst and an Electrical Engineering student
+- 🔭 I'm a Data analyst and an Electrical/Electronics engineering student.
-- 🌱 I’m currently learning  about Data structures and Algorithms.
+- 🌱 I’m currently learning  about data structures and algorithms.
-- 👯 I’m looking to collaborate on projects that have a basis in Data science
+- 👯 I’m looking to collaborate on data analysis projects.
 - 🤔 I’m looking for help with Deep Learning
 - 💬 Ask me about Python,Excel,R,PostGres,BigQuery(SQL).
 - 📫 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/benard-igbinovia)